 Many of these topics have more information available by selecting the information links next to items where they appear.

-These steps use the containerized Blockbridge CLI utility to create an account and an authorization token.
+These steps use the containerized Blockbridge CLI utility to create a tenant account and authorization token on each backend cluster.
+For multi-backend deployments, be sure to name each tenant account according to its zone.

-2. Use the containerized CLI to create the account.
+1. Use the containerized CLI to create a tenant account.

 Enter user or access token: system